 There is a huge community of like-minded individuals: bonded through our use of Salesforce, our love of Salesforce, and occasionally our frustrations with Salesforce!
 The community is a safe space for your questions, there is no such thing as a stupid question.
 I promise that if you’re thinking it then someone else has thought it before.

 Where can you get help?
 Your first port of call should be the Answers Community.
-If you’ve got a technical question, a process builder firing error messages, a formula that just won’t work…the Answers Community is the place for you.
+If you’ve got a technical question, a Flow firing error messages, a formula that just won’t work…the Answers Community is the place for you.